Volkswagen Beetle in Mexico: Economic crisis and sales decline

-With the model 2001 there were new "tattoos" on windows, exterior mirrors and rear lights, in order to prevent the theft of these parts when the car was parked.
+The 2001 model year saw new "tattoos" on windows, exterior mirrors and rear lights, in order to prevent the theft of these parts when the car was parked.
 These "tattoos" contains the last 8 alphanumeric characters that comprise the serial number of the car.

-In the model 2002 one of the last limited editions was introduced, the Volkswagen Beetle Summer.
+The 2002 model year saw one of the last limited editions was introduced, the Volkswagen Beetle Summer.
 This was characterized by two special colors: A new shade of yellow, and a new shade of blue original from the European Volkswagen Lupo.
 Its chrome wheel caps contrasted with its monochrome scheme.
 Like other editions, the Beetle Summer had rear and side Summer anagrams.